 Tip No. 1: Try Using “Hit and Run” Praise

 Give your teen a compliment and then keep walking.
+The idea is to keep moving.
 Don’t stay around and wait for a response.
+Don’t wait for the eye roll.
 Don’t wait for them to return the compliment.
 Be like a magpie…. swoop and then retreat. 🦅

 “Hey I think you are awesome…”

 “Hey, thanks for spending time with your little brother…” (exit quickly).